New efficient algorithms for computing Gr\"obner bases of saturation ideals (F4SAT) and colon ideals (Sparse-FGLM-colon): Preliminaries

 Throughout this paper, let $\K$ be a field and $0\in\N$.
 We denote by $\K[\bx]\coloneqq\K[x_1,\ldots,x_n]$ the polynomial ring in $n$ variables $x_1, \ldots, x_n$ with coefficients in $\K$.
 A polynomial $f \in \K[\bx]$ is defined as $f=\sum_{\bs\in\N^n}f_{\bs}\bx^{\bs}$ such that $f_{\bs} = 0$ for all but finitely many $\bs \in \N^n$.
 For $f \neq 0$ we define its support $\supp f=\curl{\bs\in\N^n\,\middle\vert\,f_{\bs}\neq 0}$.
 Otherwise, by convention, $\supp 0 =\curl{\mathbf{0}}$.

-A monomial ordering $\prec$ on $\K[\bx]$ is a total order on the set of monomials such that for all monomials $m, m'$ and $s$, if $m\preceq m'$, then $m s\preceq m' s$.
-Furthermore, the monomial orders in this paper are assumed to be well-orderings, i.e. for all monomials $m$ we have that $1 \preceq m$.
+A monomial order $\prec$ on $\K[\bx]$ is a total order on the set of monomials such that for all monomials $m, m'$ and $s$, if $m\preceq m'$, then $m s\preceq m' s$.
+Furthermore, the monomial orders in this paper are assumed to be well-orders, i.e. for all monomials $m$ we have that $1 \preceq m$.